arronlacey/PM272---Introduction-to-Health-Data-Science/chapters/chapter3.md

 ---
-title: 'Chapter 1: Getting started'
+title: 'Chapter 3: Getting started'
 description:
   'This chapter will teach you about many cool things and introduce you to the most important concepts of the course.'
-prev: null
+prev: /chapter2
-next: /chapter2
+next: null
 type: chapter
-id: 1
+id: 3
 ---

 <exercise id="1" title="Introduction" type="slides">